Cancer-Fighting Foods: Nutritional Guide

 Benefits include:

-- A package of nutrients are found inside avocados.
+- A package of nutrients are found inside peas.
 They provide a good source of fiber which helps support gut health, regulate blood sugars and our appetite, and linked with lowering the risk for colorectal cancer.

 How to enjoy while connecting with others: